PaulMASNY/R_and_LATEX/README.md

 * Group report writing through GIT branches and merges: Every change is controlled and tracked.

-* Direct report writing: Datas, graphics and code listings are "one-way" compiled straight from your Latex document.
+* Direct report writing: Datas, graphics and code listings are "one-way knitted" straight from your Latex document.
 Knitr will call R from TexStudio and compile your report on the go without copying-pasting.
 #